Loop Polarity Analysis to Avoid Underspecification in Deep Learning: Discussion

 \section{Discussion}

-This paper has considered whether theory-informed methods of data-representation can improve neural network performance on OOD data.
-We considered a specific method of theory-informed data representation (i.e., the polarity method) for complex systems with feedback loops, like the SIR causal theory for an epidemic.
-We find that a data representation which reflects a lower degree of epistemic uncertainty about the data-generating process, and which isolates a small number of key behavior parameters, enables significantly greater performance on an OOD classification task than a more naive approach to representing the same data.
-We take this enhanced performance on OOD data to show that the polarity method enables us to represent data in a way that captures crucial structural features of the data-generating process, at a relatively coarse-grained level of description.

-We take this finding to have broader implications for the optimal functioning of the machine learning development pipeline.
-At a high level of abstraction, one workflow in developing ML applications involves:\ 1) observing data from a system, 2) devising a mathematical representation of that data, 3) training a neural network model on that data, 4) using that data to make OOD classifications.
+Our findings from this computational experiment have broader implications for the optimal functioning of the machine learning development pipeline.
+At a high level of abstraction, a typical workflow in developing ML applications involves:\ 1) observing data from a system, 2) devising a mathematical representation of that data, 3) training a neural network model on that data, 4) using that data to make OOD classifications.
 Our results above highlight the importance of data representation in the success of this pipeline.
-Choices we make about how data is represented as it is measured and collected influence the training of neural network classifiers, which in turn influences the success of these models in OOD testing scenarios.
-Importantly, implementing the polarity scheme for representing data \textit{requires human domain knowledge}.
+Choices we make about how data is represented as it is measured and collected influence the training of neural network classifiers, which in turn influence the success of these models in OOD testing scenarios.
+Importantly, implementing the polarity scheme for representing data \textit{requires domain knowledge of the kind that is emphasized in the practice of system dynamics}.
 Namely, one must know the summands of the ODEs that represent the dynamics of the system, and know that measuring their polarity is key to inferring the overall polarity of the number on infected people.
 This is a perspective on the data that requires some background in epidemiology and the modeling of dynamical systems; unlike the raw data representation, it cannot be measured from an entirely naive perspective on the nature of the data-generating process.